cs3110/textbook/src/chapters/ds/promises.md

     = function
       | Pending -> failwith "handler RI violated"
       | Rejected exc -> reject resolver exc
-      | Resolved x -> resolve resolver x
+      | Fulfilled x -> resolve resolver x
 ```

 The Lwt implementation of `bind` follows essentially the same algorithm as we
 just implemented.
 Note that there is no concurrency in `bind`: as we said above,
-everything in Lwt is sequential; it's the OS that provides the concurrency.
+it's the OS that provides the concurrency.

 ## The Full Implementation